 The Mallard Lounge and Terrace at the Fairmont Chateau Whistler

-The Mallard Lounge offers après ski with live performances from rotating music ranging from folk to rock, indie to classical, every day from 3:30 to 5:50 PM.
+The Mallard Lounge has master mixologists just waiting for you when you get off the slopes with their signature cocktails and house-infused spirits.
 They also have a Chocolate Bar where you can order a flight of decadent treats – a different spin on the typical après nacho platter.

 Where to Find Adventure

 Canadian Classic Snowmobile Tour

 Have you ever dreamed of hanging out in an igloo?
 Well, you can get pretty darn close with Canadian Wilderness Adventures.
 They’ve created a snow dome, inspired by the iconic northern structure, on Blackcomb Mountain, that you take a snowmobile tour to.
 Clear ice panels make up the roof so you can stargaze and stay cozy inside with your well earned, post-snowmobile après.
 If snowmobiling isn’t your thing, you can also reach it by snowcat.

 Another Indigenous Peoples of Canada traditional structure, the teepee, has been brought to Whistler by Blackcomb Snowmobile Adventures.
 Enjoy a guided snowshoe tour under the night sky before cozying up in the teepee for a mulled drink and charcuterie après.